 Someone who has relapsed for several days, weeks, or even months, however, can benefit from returning to treatment.
 Relapses usually make addictions worse than before because they are accompanied by intense feelings of guilt and shame.
 These feelings drive further substance abuse and make recovery even more difficult.
 As a result, it is vital to take relapses seriously.

 Although nobody likes the idea of having to go to rehab multiple times, doing so can be life-saving.
-The best way to know whether or not a person needs to go back to rehab is to evaluate how long their relapse has lasted and how motivated they are to re-start their sobriety.
+The best way to know whether or not a person needs to go back to a drug or alcohol rehab is to evaluate how long their relapse has lasted and how motivated they are to re-start their sobriety.
 Then, it is a good idea to speak with an addiction professional to learn whether or not the person can benefit from further treatment.

 What to Expect From Going to Rehab Two or More Times